Celtic Week Classes - July 8-14, 2018

-Each class period will focus on two or three songs, learning them by hearing and singing them over several times.
+Each day will focus on two or three songs, learning them by hearing and singing them over several times.
 We’ll also listen to recordings by a variety of singers to hear how they present, express and decorate a song.
 Songbooks and sampler CDs will be available and the language and social context of the songs will be explained.
-However, the emphasis will be on learning a selection of traditional and more recent songs aurally and orally by repetition.
+Emphasis will be on learning a selection of traditional and more recent songs aurally and orally by repetition.
 (No class limit)

 SCOTLAND IN SONG (Ed Miller)